 - Get tested for STDs regularly

-Knowledge of the STD status of both the partners is important before indulging in any kind of sexual activity and thus, regular and efficient STD testing should be done for early diagnosis and timely treatment.
+Knowledge of the STD status of both partners is important before indulging in any kind of sexual activity and thus, regular and efficient STD testing should be done for early diagnosis and timely treatment.
 A simple blood test or a swab test of discharges (if any) usually, suffice for the diagnosis.

 Syphilis is easily treatable by a dose of penicillin or other antibiotics.
 It should be treated as soon as possible to prevent the disease from progressing further as the damage once caused by the infection is not reversible.